R3DRUN3/immunize/README.md

 ## Verify Image Signatures and Attestations
 All the patched OCI images produced by the pipeline are signed with [cosign](https://github.com/sigstore/cosign).
-In order to verify the signature, adapt the following command:
+In order to verify the signature, adapt the following command to the desired image:
 ```console
 cosign verify --key cosign/cosign.pub ghcr.io/r3drun3/immunize/docker.io/library/node:18.17.1-slim-immunized
 ```